jppgks/blog/index.md

 The course material eventually touched briefly on *convolutional neural networks* as an introduction to a deep learning approach.

-**Reflection.** The course was given from a mathematics perspective, which required the application of the linear algebra that I had seen in the previous semester.
-If you need to build an intuition about a new subject, this approach might not be preferable.
-However, after I read the [Hacker's guide to Neural Networks](http://karpathy.github.io/neuralnets/), I was comfortable reading the math in the course and connect it to the corresponding neural network elements.

 Apart from the lectures, this course was mainly evaluated on a number of assignments we had to code in Matlab.
 The topics covered:
 - a comparison of the Levenberg-Marquardt optimization, with versus without Bayesion regularization,